webdriverio/webdriverio/README.md

 This library is a [webdriver](https://w3c.github.io/webdriver/webdriver-spec.html) (browser automation) module for Node.JS.
-It makes it possible to write super easy [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)) tests in your favorite BDD/TDD test framework, that will run locally or in the cloud using Sauce Labs, Browsertack or Testingbot.
+It makes it possible to write super easy [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)) tests in your favorite BDD/TDD test framework, that will run locally or in the cloud using Sauce Labs, BrowserStack or TestingBot.

 WebdriverIO is agnostic with regards to the test framework you want to use.
 Cucumber, Jasmine and Mocha+Chai are supported by the configuration wizard, and you can use other frameworks as well - for example